raesene/kube_security_lab/README.md

 - `ssrf-to-insecure-port.yml` - This cluster has a web application with an SSRF vulnerability in it, which can be exploited to target the insecure port.
 - `tiller-noauth.yml` - Tiller service configured without authentication.
 - `unauth-api-server.yml` - API Server with anonymous access possible to sensitive paths.
+- `unauth-kubernetes-dashboard.yml` - Cluster with the Kubernetes Dashboard installed and available without authentication.

 ## Using the clusters